the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Writing community reports or newsletters
 * Maintaining and updating the community repositories and online spaces
 * Collaboratively writing academic papers
-* Maintaining and catalysing communication on community fora
+* Maintaining and catalysing communication on community forums
 * Planning for upcoming community initiatives
 * Running training courses and workshops
 * Reading and sharing publications relevant to the community